Who is Natternet?

 19 How do you define success in your musical career, and do you feel you’ve achieved it?

 I feel like success goes hand in hand with personal goals.
 It was a goal of mine just to learn to play guitar and have the ability to write a song that wasn't just strumming chords, so I did, that's a success.
-It was a goal of mine to release a single/singles that felt professional and weren't done on a whim or was messy etc and I feel I have done that.
+It was a goal of mine to release a single/singles that felt professional and weren't done on a whim or was messy etc and I feel I have done that while trying to improve with each release.
 So setting and completing each goal feels like a success.

 20 What’s the story behind the creation of your first single, and how did it feel to release it?